Mortgage Modification – How Banks Take Homeowners for a Ride

-Mortgage Modification.
-More like Mortgage Mortification.
-Here’s a true story.
 My friend Sue lost her primary source of income in early 2009 with one day’s notice.
 That’s when she decided to apply for mortgage modification assistance through her bank – Wells Fargo/Wachovia.
-Show Date: June 17, 2010 w/ Dr. Joyce Starr.

 The key criteria for receiving mortgage modification approval at Wells Fargo/Wachovia – like most banks – is your ratio of debt to earnings.
 If you lost your job, if you had a bad year, don’t bother applying.

-Sue had worked for the company for four years, but was paid as a consultant in order to eliminate the need for benefits.
+Sue had worked for a company for four years, but was paid as a consultant in order to eliminate the need for benefits.
 Now the company was in danger of going belly-up, and she didn’t qualify for unemployment compensation.

-Bonus for pushing the government option:
+Bonus for pushing the government option

 “It’s a terrible catch-22,” admitted one Wells Fargo insider.
 “It’s a rotten game,” said a banker.
 “The banks will do everything in their power NOT to reduce your interest, because that’s where they make their money.
 Why should they give up hundreds, if not thousands, of dollars in monthly interest payments?”